 There is more to your home's curb appeal than just paint colors.
 Choosing the right exterior paint colors includes careful consideration of your landscaping colors.
 If your front yard features bright green/yellow foliage, then a cool or blue-based green exterior house color may look dull and cold.

 Your flowering landscape can also be a problem if one color dominates the front yard.
-Using a paint color app to match colors, or to simulate a new paint color with a photo of you existing landscape, can help.
-Find the top paint color apps here.
+Using a paint color app to match colors, or to simulate a new paint color with a photo of your existing landscape, can help.

 You Forgot Your Front Door